Dr3nz4r/impostor-ipfilter/README.md

 Please do feel free to fork, star or contribute!
 Any additions, issues or PRs are greatly welcome!

 # configuration
-to configure the allow and blocklist use the following snippet and place it in your config.json.
+to configure the allow- and blocklist use the following example config.json

 ```json
 {